gradosevic/ag-custom-admin/readme.txt

 Try to clear browser's cache, and reload page.

 = I see only blank page.
 What to do? =
-First, try to clear browser's cache.
+If you want to deactivate plugin, but you can't access admin panel, turn off JavaScript in your browser and than log in admin and deactivate plugin (This works only for administrator).
+Try also to clear browser's cache.
 If this does not work, try to find javaScript error in browser's console and post it to plugin's support page.
-If you want to deactivate plugin, but you can't access admin panel, turn off JavaScript in your browser and than log in admin and deactivate plugin (This works only for administrator).

 = Admin menu buttons are changed in a wrong way = Please use 'Reset Settings' button on Admin Menu page to reset menu configuration to defaults.
 Remember that you should postpone admin menu configuration to the very end of admin page customization, because, any changes made from other plugins to admin menu (e.g adding new button of plugin that is activated, or removing that button when plugin is deactivated) could corrupt admin menu configuration.